Installing the watsonx Orchestrate Developer Edition

 Managing connections for Python tools

-There are many error messages that may occur when importing a Python tool with credentials (especially one with expected_credentials
+There are many error messages that may occur when importing a Python tool with credentials (especially one withexpected_credentials

 ).
 Most serve to help guide the user in how to properly define their connections to work with their Python tool.

-To fix this, be sure to pass in the —app-id flag when importing the tool and make sure that the name is correct:
+If no app-id is passed into a tool that has To fix this, be sure to pass in the —app-id flag when importing the tool and make sure that the name is correct:

-[ERROR] - No connection exists with the app-id 'my_app_id'
+No connection exists

-To fix this be sure that you create the connection before importing the tool:
+If you try to pass in a connection that doesn’t exist you see the following:To fix this be sure that you create the connection before importing the tool:

-If you specify an app id on a connection that is of a different type than what the tool specifies in expected_credentials
+If you specify an app id on a connection that is of a different type than what the tool specifies in To fix this remove the existing connection with that name and re-create it with the correct type.
+Or if that connection is used by a different tool that requires that type, create a new connection with a different name (

-you see the following:
+you see the following:BASH

 ) and the correct type.
-Then import using an alias:
+Then import using an alias:BASH